JBuongio/jbuongio.github.io/_pages/sci_comm.md

 Finally, some general tips to always keep in mind when communicating science:

 - Avoid dual-use words like theory, statistically significant, and average.
 - Be consistent.
-Use jargon or terminology sparingly (eg. CRISPR  gene editing).
+Use jargon or terminology sparingly (eg. CRISPR shoudl be 'gene editing').
 - Be thoughtful and strategic about what you present.
 - Be conversational.
 Aim for about 150 words per minute, vary your pace, pause.
 - Do not lecture or patronize.